marc-jones/phd_thesis/content/01_introduction/02_arabidopsis.md

 ## *Arabidopsis thaliana* as a model for flowering time {#section:intro:arabidopsis}

 Model species have been key to the progression of biology by allowing researchers from all over the world to collaborate and focus research effort on common systems[@flavell_role_2009].
-Although it has been worked on since the turn of the 20^th^ century it was not until the 1970s, and the desire for a plant well suited to molecular genetics, did *Arabidopsis thaliana* (hereafter Arabidopsis) cement its position as *the* model plant species[@koornneef_development_2010; @redei_arabidopsis_1975].
+Although it has been worked on since the turn of the 20^th^ century it was not until the 1970s, and the desire for a plant well-suited to molecular genetics, did *Arabidopsis thaliana* (hereafter Arabidopsis) cement its position as *the* model plant species[@koornneef_development_2010; @redei_arabidopsis_1975].
 Arabidopsis makes a good model organism due to a short generation time, a small physical size, and because it produces many seeds from a single, self-pollinated plant.
 Experimental tools have been developed to facilitate both forward genetics (identifying genotype from phenotype) and reverse genetics (identifying phenotype from genotype).
 The use of ethyl methanesulphonate to mutagenize Arabidopsis facilitated forward genetic screens to identify plants that are deficient in a phenotype of interest[@kim_ems_2006].
 Such screens allowed the identification of global regulators of floral organ identity[@weigel_abcs_1994].
-For reverese genetics, transformation methods using *Agrobacterium tumerficians* were developed in the 1980s, allowing laboratory made genetic constructs to be inserted into the plant[@nester_agrobacterium_2015].
+For reverse genetics, transformation methods using *Agrobacterium tumerficians* were developed in the 1980s, allowing laboratory made genetic constructs to be inserted into the plant[@nester_agrobacterium_2015].
 Another factor in the use of Arabidopsis as a model was the availability of a complete genome sequence, which was the first plant genome fully sequenced[@the_arabidopsis_genome_initiative_analysis_2000], and the third multicellular organism after *Caenorhabditis elegans*[@the_celegans_sequencing_consortium_genome_1998] and *Drosophila melanogaster*[@adams_genome_2000].
 This was in part possible due to the relatively small size of the Arabidopsis genome, which in hindsight also contributed to the success of mutant screens.
 The availability of these tools for manipulating the genome of Arabidopsis have allowed multiple developmental pathways to be dissected in the plant.